 According to the Pennsylvania Department of Revenue, the initial distribution of payments includes approximately 442,000 rebates totaling $266 million, a substantial increase from last year when 283,468 homeowners and renters were issued rebates totaling nearly $132 million.

 “Our staff has been hard at work helping eligible Pennsylvanians complete their rebate applications.
-Since Enero, we’ve delivered filing support over the phone, in our district offices, and by visiting senior and community centers across the state,” said Secretary of Revenue Pat Browne.
+Since January, we’ve delivered filing support over the phone, in our district offices, and by visiting senior and community centers across the state,” said Secretary of Revenue Pat Browne.
 “Our agency has received roughly 100,000 more applications than this time last year – and the applicant pool thus far includes nearly 89,000 first-time filers who will be benefitting from the rebate program for the very first time.”

 Applicants who submitted their bank account information on their application forms will receive their rebates through direct deposit.
 Applicants who requested a paper check to be mailed to them should expect to receive their payment in the mail.